johnnykwwang/Annex-K3-Build-Log/Voron_V2.md

 Ah...where do I begin?

 At the time of this writing, I have already built the VORON V2.4 printer.
 However, there are several issues that I face.
-As my main printer, these problems really  bothers me so much that I am building an Annex K3 printer.
+As my main printer, these problems really  bothers me so much that I am [building an Annex K3 printer](Annex_K3.md) now.

 ## Problems